 Loans and advances and other receivables are written off when there is no reasonable expectation of recovery.
 Expected credit losses and reversal of expected credit losses are presented on the face of the consolidated statement of profit or loss and other comprehensive income.
 Subsequent recoveries of amounts previously written off are credited against the same line item.
-The reconciliation of the closing loss allowances as at the reporting date to the opening loss allowances are disclosed in Note 12 and Note 13.
+The allowance for expected credit losses is disclosed in Note 14.